rBlood21/HTML_basic/README.md

-this mmy stupid hlmt i' study at school :D
+this my stupid hlmt i' study at school :D